 Any road up, this was the first of China Crisis’s singles that I noticed.
 1983’s Christian reached the dizzy heights of number 12 in the UK singles chart, but it certainly passed me by.
 Early in 1984, Wishful Thinking scratched the top ten, and the band was apparently set for a big career.
 However the follow up, Hanna Hanna, didn’t have anything like the same impact and the band remained dormant, certainly in terms of single releases for twelve months.

 Black Man Ray entered the UK chart on 30 March 1985 and less than a fortnight later I had secured my copy of it.
-It reached the lofty position of number 14 halfway through its nine week run on the chart.
-Subsequently, King In A Catholic Style (Wake Up) also performed respectably, making number 19, but by now it seemed like the band’s time had passed, in terms of singles at least.
-Three further releases, You Did Cut Me, Arizona Sky and Best Kept Secret failed to trouble the top 30 and that was pretty much that.
+It reached the lofty position of number 14 halfway through its nine-week run on the chart.
+Subsequently, King In A Catholic Style (Wake Up) also performed respectably, making number 19, but by now it seemed like the band’s time had passed.
+Three further releases, You Did Cut Me, Arizona Sky and Best Kept Secret failed to trouble the top 30 and that was pretty much that for the 7″ single.